Annual Health Checkup for Lifestyle Diseases (2026 Guide to Early Detection & Prevention)

 • Fasting 8-10 hours pre-test of blood.

-• Bring with you your past reports so as to compare.
+• Bring with your past reports to easy compare.

 • Record any symptoms, drugs or any lifestyle changes.